 How to use ACF in Post Creation Form

-ACF lets you add extra custom fields to your WordPress page or posts.
-Fluent Forns ACF integration feature works only when a Post Form is created using Fluent Forms.
+ACF is a WordPress plugin that allows you to add extra custom fields to your pages and posts.
+Fluent Forms ACF integration feature works only when a Post Form is created using Fluent Forms.

 ACF aka Advanced Custom Fields helps to deal with the users’ custom field data and then make it visible for your site’s visitors.

 Steps to integrate ACF in Post Creation with Fluent Forms

 - Add New Field Groups in the plugin

 - Create/Use a Post Form with Fluent Forms

 - Connect the ACF field in your Fluent Forms

 - Advanced Custom Fields Mapping